Ptasie mleczko

-Ptasie mleczko (/pl/) or bird's milk is a Central European confectionery originating in Poland.
+Ptasie mleczko (/pl/) or bird's milk is a confectionery originating in Poland as well as the name for a Soviet cake that was derived from the original Polish invention.
 It is a small, chocolate-covered bar with a soft marshmallow-like interior.

 E. Wedel is one of the most recognized chocolate confectioneries in Poland, having exclusive rights for the name Ptasie mleczko.
+Its owner created the original "bird's milk" in 1936.
 Other confectionery producers also make similar candies named differently (e.g., Alpejskie mleczko, "Alpine milk").
 Nonetheless, Ptasie mleczko is often used to refer to similar candies with vanilla, cream, lemon or chocolate flavour.

-In Russia, ptichye moloko (птичье молоко) is both a popular candy and a famous soufflé cake.
+In Russia, ptichye moloko (птичье молоко) is both a popular candy and a famous soufflé cake derived from the Polish candy.
 The brand was introduced in the 1960s during the Soviet era, and continues to be used by companies operating the factories which produced these candies and cakes since that time.
-The confectionery is also produced in other post-Soviet states.
+The confectionery is also produced in other post-Soviet states, such as Ukraine.

 Origin of the name

 The concept of avian milk (ὀρνίθων γάλα, ornithon gala) stretches back to ancient Greece.
 Aristophanes uses "the milk of the birds" in the plays The Birds and The Wasps as a proverbial rarity.
 The expression is also found in Strabo's Geographica where the island of Samos is described as a blest country, to which those who praise it do not hesitate to apply the proverb that "it produces even bird's milk" (φέρει καί ὀρνίθων γάλα).
 A similar expression lac gallinaceum (Latin for chicken's milk) was also later used by Petronius (38.1) and Pliny the Elder (Plin.
 Nat. pr.
 24) as a term for something of great rarity.
 The idiom later became common in many languages and appeared in Slavic folk tales.
 In one such tale, the beautiful princess tests the ardor and resourcefulness of her suitor by sending him out into the wilderness to find and bring back the one fantastical luxury she does not have: bird's milk.
 In the fairy tale Little Hare by Aleksey Remizov (who wrote many imitations of traditional Slavic folk tales), the magic bird Gagana produces milk.

 Whether any of these authors were aware of crop milk from some species of birds is unknown.